Wynntils/Antiope/README.md

 **Some of the features are deprecated by Discord as of Wed, 09 Nov 2022 and will be decommissioned and stop working on Tuesday May 2, 2023.
 They are marked with :broken_heart: in the table.
-Those already implemented will most likely continue to work until Discord decommissions them.
+Those already implemented will most likely continue to work until Discord decommissions them.**
-Those not implemented will remains such, as putting work into features which will end working in less than a year does not seem worth it to me.**

 | Feature                                                                     | State                                         | Example                                                                                                                                  |
 |-----------------------------------------------------------------------------|-----------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------|